-Applies to all organisations in the EU
+Applies to all school in the EU

-Firstly, the GDPR sets out strict rules for how organisations must handle personal data, including requirements for obtaining personal lawfully, securely storing and protecting personal data, and responding to requests from individuals to access or delete their personal data.
+Firstly, the GDPR sets out strict rules for how school must handle personal data, including requirements for obtaining personal lawfully, securely storing and protecting personal data, and responding to requests from individuals to access or delete their personal data.

 Non compliance leading to fines

 Secondly, the GDPR introduces significant fines for businesses that fail to comply with its rules.
-These fines can be up to 4% of a business’s global annual revenue or €20 million (whichever is greater), making noncompliance a serious risk for organisations.
+These fines can be up to 4% of a business’s global annual revenue or €20 million (whichever is greater), making noncompliance a serious risk for school.

 Build and maintain customer / client trust

 Thirdly, it helps to build trust and confidence with customers and clients.
-By showing that they take personal data protection seriously, organisations can demonstrate their commitment to responsible and ethical data practices, which can help to improve their reputation and build long-term relationships with customers and clients.
+By showing that they take personal data protection seriously, school can demonstrate their commitment to responsible and ethical data practices, which can help to improve their reputation and build long-term relationships with customers and clients.

-Overall, the GDPR is important for businesses because it helps to protect the personal data of individuals, promotes trust and confidence with your clients/customers, and ensures a level playing field for organisations of all sizes.
+Overall, the GDPR is important for businesses because it helps to protect the personal data of individuals, promotes trust and confidence with your clients/customers, and ensures a level playing field for school of all sizes.
 By complying with the GDPR, businesses can demonstrate their commitment to responsible data handling and build stronger customer relationships.

 Time to book your training